opencontainers/distribution-spec/spec.md

 A registry MAY reject a manifest of any type uploaded to the manifest endpoint if it references manifests or blobs that do not exist in the registry.
 When a manifest is rejected for this reason, it must result in one or more `MANIFEST_BLOB_UNKNOWN` errors <sup>[code-1](#error-codes)</sup>.

-The client MAY include an `OCI-Named-Ref` header on each request to indicate which manifest is being pushed.
+The client MAY include an `OCI-Ref` header on each request with the full image reference to indicate which manifest is being pushed.

 ##### Pushing blobs